-Medical treatment such as chemotherapy and oral steroids can also cause someone to develop a suppressed immune system.
-People with rheumatic and inflammatory conditions such as arthritis, lupus, or Crohn’s disease who take drugs that suppress their immune system, cancer patients, or organ transplant patients are considered within this group.
+Medical treatment like chemotherapy and oral steroids can also cause someone to develop a suppressed immune system.
+People with rheumatic and inflammatory conditions like arthritis, lupus, or Crohn’s disease who take drugs that suppress their immune system, cancer patients, or organ transplant patients are considered within this group.

-These conditions or drugs may affect the performance of B and T-cells, which are the building blocks of our immune response.
+These conditions or drugs may affect the performance of B-cells and T-cells, which are the building blocks of our immune response.

 Hence, immunocompromised people might fail to mount a robust response to COVID-19 vaccines.

-This means that people with suppressed immune systems will not produce the necessary amount or type of antibodies to fight off SARS-CoV-2.
+This means that people with suppressed immune systems won’t produce the necessary amount or type of antibodies to fight off SARS-CoV-2.
 Such people are more likely to fall sicker with COVID-19, be hospitalized, and have fatal outcomes from the disease.

-“These patients are [not only] at an increased risk of COVID-19 because of their condition, [but] because of the immune suppression, they can’t quite mount that immune response needed for full protection either,” said Siebert.
+“These patients are [not only] at an increased risk of COVID-19 because of their condition, [but] because of the immune suppression, they can’t quite mount that immune response needed for full protection either,” Siebert said.

 The researchers discovered that the vaccines’ effectiveness was lower among certain immunocompromised subgroups, namely solid organ and stem cell transplant recipients.